Nightwish2710/APCS-thesis-template/README.md

 * **Some useful tips when writing equations:**

-  1. Encapsulate your equation in ``gather`` environment to have your equation asigned a number.
+  1. Encapsulate your equation in ``gather`` environment to have your equation assigned a number.
 However, we don't know why when using this, there are so much space before and after the equation; so to reduce you just use ``\vspace`` command.

      ```latex
      %% remember that this <space> need to be negative to reduce the space